A founder has an idea. A founder builds the solution. A founder tries to sell it.

 For example, a company works for 2 months with 8 developers at a cost of $20/hour, and another company works for 4 months with 4 developers at a cost of $20/hour, which one is better?

 The answer is, of course, the former, because manual power was increased and the time taken to develop your product was decreased.
 This helps with faster time to market and a better ROI.

-The price of a development company starts at $10000.
-This can be considered the average cost to develop a minimum viable product, but it depends on the complexity of the project.
-Each project has its own specifications, which further influence the timeline and budget of MVP development.
+The average asking price to build an MVP starts at $10000.
+But it depends on the complexity of the project.
+Each project has its own specifications, which further influence the timeline and budget of MVP Development.

-- The faster you release the product to your target audience, the quicker you will get feedback.
-This enables you to make improvements and changes to your site or app and release the updated version in a matter of seconds.
+- The faster you release the product to your target audience, the quicker the feedback will be.
+This enables you to make improvements and changes to your product and release software with an updated version in a short time span.

 - It reduces the risk of your idea being stolen.